kashifhussainpathan/Is-your-birthday-lucky/README.md

 * Enter your birth date
 * Enter your lucky number & click on **Button**
 * Output will be shown below it
+* You can also click on Reset button & reset your birthdate & lucky number

 ## Programming Language: